tungbq/repos/create-your-own-repo-landscape.md

 ## Quick start 📖

-If you want to create the
+This is optional; you can skip this section and jump into `Configure and use the template 📘` to create your own repo.
 If you want to generate the content locally, update the `repository_list.txt` and run this script:

 ```bash